ovaleanu/anthos/docs/register_contrail_cluster_in_anthos.md

 This will be utilized by the GCP Marketplace Apps to dynamically provision Persistent Volume (PV) and Persistent Volume Claim (PVC).

-Next, we need to create and configure a namespace for the app we will deploy it from GCP Marketplace
+Next, we need to create and configure a namespace for the app we will deploy it from GCP Marketplace.
+We will deploy PostgreSQL.

 ```
 $ kubectl create ns pgsql